Nic Naitanui: 2020–2021

 Since the COVID-19 pandemic put a hold at the start of the season, Naitanui had his first full season in 4 years and received all-Australian honours as starting ruckman.
-On 19 October 2020, Naitanui received his first John Worsfold medal as the clubs best and fairest.
-At the end of 2021 he won the John Worsfold medal for best and fairest.
-He also made the All-Australian team on the bench.
+On 19 October 2020, Naitanui received his first John Worsfold Medal as the club's best and fairest.
+Largely attributed his best and fairest win, including a public recognition via his acceptance speech at the John Worshfold Medal night, due to the work carried out on him by trainer (now property manager) Martin Davis.

+At the end of 2021, he won another John Worsfold Medal.
+He also made the All-Australian team on the interchange.

 Retirement

 In August 2023, Naitanui announced his retirement from the AFL.
 He had not played in any games in the 2023 season and had played in just 8 games in the 2022 season.

 Personal life

 In August 2022, Naitanui became engaged to partner Brittany Bown.
 In October that year, the couple welcomed their first child, a son.
 The couple were expecting a daughter in November 2023.

-In September 2024, Naitanui became the number one ticket holder of the Perth Wildcats.
+In September 2024, Naitanui became the number-one ticket holder of the Perth Wildcats.